 people collaborating in the office

-In short, company culture influences engagement.
+Company culture influences engagement.
 Engagement influences collaboration.
 And how well employees collaborate has a big impact on their productivity and satisfaction.
-In turn, all that helps any business grow.
+All of that helps any business grow.

-With this in mind, let’s look at how to maximize employee collaboration and engagement through technology.
+With that in mind, here’s how to improve employee collaboration and engagement through technology.

 Related read: Designing Your Way to Success: How Office Layouts Can Boost Employee Collaboration and Engagement

-The good news is new developments in workplace technologies make it easier than ever to engage employees and enhance collaboration on tasks and projects.
-Plus, that even helps them build more valuable work relationships.
+New workplace technologies make it easier to engage employees and support collaboration on tasks and projects.
+They also help people build more valuable work relationships.

-In this section, you’ll find an overview of 10 key technologies that can make a big difference in how employees engage in their work in the modern workplace.
+Here’s an overview of 10 key technologies that change how employees engage in the modern workplace.
+Technology is also at the core of a successful digital transformation strategy.

-Human resources departments have increasingly had to adjust to workers who expect to be able to do a good deal of HR interactions online.
+HR departments have had to adjust to workers who expect to handle a good deal of HR interactions online.

-From hiring new employees and walking them through the onboarding process to giving them job-related training, HR management software can streamline these procedures while keeping everything related to individual employees in one place.
+From hiring new employees and walking them through onboarding to delivering job-related training, HR management software brings these procedures into one place and cuts the manual work.

-So, investing in software that facilitates better communication is well worth the cost.
+Software that supports better communication is worth the cost.

-Examples of HR management software include ADP Workforce Now, Gusto, BambooHR, Zenefits, and Deputy.
+Examples of HR management software include ADP Workforce Now, Gusto, BambooHR, and Deputy.
+You can also see some digital transformation examples and how companies use various technologies to run their workplaces more efficiently.

-Projects are becoming increasingly multifaceted, especially when they involve employees working from home in different time zones.
+Projects keep getting more complex, especially when employees work from home across different time zones.

-For employers, project management software can be a great help in organizing and allocating tasks and tracking progress in real-time.
+For employers, project management software helps organize and assign tasks and track progress in real time.

-Employees can also more easily stay on track and engaged by using the software’s built-in calendars and timelines, color-coded task assignments, and due date alerts.
+Employees stay on track using built-in calendars and timelines, color-coded task assignments, and due-date alerts.
 Messaging options round out the ease of collaborating on projects.

 project management software